 TCC Disability Assistance

 As the semester closes, students frequently ask for opportunities to earn extra credit to help improve their grades.
 Of course the best way to get a good grade is to do all the reading, attend class, study and do well on the Exams.
-Nevertheless, there will be an opportunity given for extra credit.
-Extra Credit can be earned by giving an in-class presentation.
-A portion of the second to last class is reserved for class presentations.
+Nevertheless, there will only be two opportunities given for extra credit.
+The first is an in-class presentation.
+Two days of the last week of class are reserved for class presentations.
 If you wish you can boost your total points by twenty (20), the equivalent of one quiz, by giving a five minute class presentation about any subject relevant to world religions.
 Frequently students choose to present on the same subject they are writing their papers about.
-This presentation must occupy the entire five minutes and should not exceed five minutes and thirty seconds minutes.
-Presentation should also make judicial use of PowerPoint or other multimedia.
+This presentation must occupy the entire five minutes and should not exceed six minutes.
+Presentation should also make judicial use of PowerPoint or other media.
 The number of points awarded will be determined on factors such as topic organization, staying within time limit, presentation content quality, and demeanor.
 The number of presentation slots is limited.
-A signup sheet will be offered near the end of the term.
+A signup sheet will be offered in mid-November.
 All students can present and earn extra credit regardless of any perceived need.
-If you sign up for a presentation and then do not deliver one on the day assigned, there may be a penalty as your allocation denied the opportunity for another student to present.
+If you sign up for a presentation and then do not deliver one on the day assigned, there will be a penalty as your allocation denied the opportunity for another student to present.
 Only sign up if you plan to present.
 If you chose to back out, you must do so before the day of the presentation.